nabaxo/sprintato/README.md

 1. Go and do the stuff you need to do on Discord to make a bot and get your bot token and whatnot.
 Don't forget to invite to your Discord-server!

-2. Create a config.json that looks like this:
+2. Create a config.json in the root folder that looks like this:
   ```
   {
       "prefix": "<Some prefix, recommended is exclamation mark>",